-The note plaintexts in each JoinSplit description are encrypted to the respective transmission keys pk^{new}{enc,1...N^{new}}.
+For Sprout, the note plaintexts in each JoinSplit description are encrypted to the respective transmission keys $pk{enc,1..N}^{new}$, as specified in § 4.7.1 'Sending Notes (Sprout)' on p.
+42.

 Each Sprout note plaintext (denoted np) consists of